Jake-Ruston/JSONBrute/README.md

 A simple JSON bruteforce tool for penetration testers or hobbyists.

+This tool is nowhere near finished and thus are some errors.
+Here are common ones that I am too busy to currently fix:

+- Schema must be applied (http/https)
+- The (icons) sometimes display incorrectly ???
+- Big wordlists may destroy your memory so I suggest using a subset of a wordlist until I can implement async or threading

 ## Disclaimer
 I do not condone nor claim any responsibility for non-authorized use of this program.